Set and forget Instant Pot Chicken and Potatoes is a savory one pot chicken stew just like my Ukrainian grandma used to make!

 Ingredients

-- 3 lbs potatoes cubed
+- 3 pounds potatoes, cubed (see notes)

-- 1 large onion chopped
+- 1 large onion, chopped

-- 2 large carrots sliced
+- 2 large carrots, sliced

 - 3 bay leaves

-- 1 1/2 tsp salt
+- 1 1/2 teaspoons salt

-- Ground black pepper to taste
+- Ground black pepper, to taste

-- 1 cup water
+- 1 cup water, or chicken broth

-- 1 garlic clove grated
+- 1 medium garlic clove, grated

-- 1 small bunch dill Italian parsley or green onion, finely chopped
+- 1 small bunch dill, Italian parsley or green onion, finely chopped

 Instructions